Anderson-Andre-P/credit_card_analysis/README.md

-# credit_card_analysis

-kaggle datasets download -d arjunbhasin2013/ccdata
+# Credit Card Analysis With Clustering

+Credit card clustering means grouping credit card holders based on their buying habits, credit limits, and many more financial factors.
+It is also known as credit card segmentation.
+Such clustering analysis helps businesses find their potential customers and many more marketing strategies.

+To do the analysis I needed a dataset with a set of data based on a person's credit card purchase history.
+You can see the dataset in `kaggle datasets download -d arjunbhasin2013/ccdata`.

-### Below are all the features in the dataset:
+## Below are all the features in the dataset:

 * CUST_ID: Unique identification number of the customer
 * BALANCE: Balance in the bank account of the customer